This article describes the DSP elements of Biamp's Sona AEC technology (Acoustic Echo Cancellation) in Tesira and TesiraFORTÉ.

 Reduce the signal fed to AEC reference to artificially lower the ERL.

-A value between +5dB and +10dB is ideal.
+A value between +5dB and +10dB is considered ideal.

 Acoustic echo loss between the loudspeaker and the microphone is optimized.